mxagar/small_bets_notes/Intro_SEO_Jordan_OConnor.md

 - Create great content
 - Provide lead magnets for CTAs: a PDF, a free chapter, etc.
 - We can consider putting a Facebook Pixel.
 From Google: "The Facebook pixel is a piece of code that you place on your website.
-It collects data that helps you track conversions from Facebook ads, optimize ads, build targeted audiences for future ads and remarket to people who have already taken some kind of action on your website."
+It collects data that helps you track conversions from Facebook ads, optimize ads, build targeted audiences for future ads and re-market to people who have already taken some kind of action on your website."
 - Make buying/selling as seamless as possible, automatic

 ## Outranking Incumbents